 As you figure out how wide your driveway should be, remember that your new driveway must follow local and state regulations.
 A professional asphalt paving contractor can help you determine the right size for the place where you’ll park your car.
 You can follow these tips to get a general idea of how wide you want to make your new driveway.

-- Use your garage as a reference point: You can make your driveway the same width as your garage so you’ll have plenty of space to park your vehicle and get out comfortably.
+- Use your garage as a reference point: You can make your standard width of a driveway the same as your garage so you’ll have plenty of space to park your vehicle and get out comfortably.

 - Examine the area around the driveway: Open your car door and see if it touches a nearby wall or structure.
 You may want to make your new driveway wider to prevent potential damage.

-- Study traffic patterns: Before figuring out how wide to make your driveway, look at the street in front of your house.
+- Study traffic patterns: Before figuring out how wide is a standard driveway, look at the street in front of your house.
 You can drive safely out of the driveway if you live in a development or on a side street.
 On the other hand, you might want to create a turnaround area if you live on a major road.

 - Talk to a professional: As you restructure your driveway, you’ll need to follow specific regulations.
 A local professional will consider your lifestyle needs and help you comply with the guidelines in your area.